Empty park and ride dubbed useless $8M 'cement playground' | CBC News

 If the city wants south Orléans residents to use the park and ride now, she said it needs to first improve the roads that get them there.

-Buchanan said the money would have been better spent building a larger park and ride at Blair LRT Station, which currently has only 21 spaces for permit holders.
+Buchanan said the money would have been better spent building a larger park and ride at the Blair LRT station, which currently has only 21 spaces for permit holders.

 "That park and ride is basically a white elephant," said Rachelle Lecours, president of the Greater Avalon Community Association, which represents communities east of the lot.